 •

-require data protection certifications, DPDP compliance positions Indian
+certifications, DPDP compliance positions Indian manufacturers favourably for

-manufacturers favourably for EU adequacy decisions, cross-border data transfer
+EU adequacy decisions, cross-border data transfer agreements, and international

 •